camunda/camunda-docs-static/enterprise/content/announcement.md

 * Support for SpringBoot 3.1
 * Support for Quarkus 3.2 LTS
 * Support for Camunda Run Java 17
-* Support for WildFly 29
+* Support for WildFly Application Server 29
 * End of Support for Java 8
 * End of Support for Camunda Run Java 8 and Java 11
 * End of Support for Spring Boot 2.x